 Where to Harvest Lavender Flowers

-To harvest individual lavender flowers, first identify the bloom that you wish to harvest.
+To harvest individual (or small amounts of) lavender flowers, first identify the bloom that you wish to harvest.
 Then, follow the stem down from the flower bud until you reach a junction where two side leaves, new buds, or branches have begun to form.
 Using small pruning snips or scissors, cut the stem there – just above the leaves or side branches.
 Once the center stem and flower is removed, the plant redirects its energy.
 Now, those two side shoots will rapidly grow and produce fresh flowers of their own!

 For longer stems or a bouquet that also includes some green foliage, simply follow the main stem down a little farther, snipping above a similar branching junction but deeper into the plant.
 You may find the need to do this with smaller, compact lavender plants that have less space between the bud and leaf nodes.
 Or, to clip a little extra off a large established plant.